elementzonline/skytraq/README.md

 Skytraq
 =======

-Skytraq Venus 6 GPS binary log protocol implentation
+Skytraq Venus 8 GPS binary protocol implentation

 # Purpose

+This is the repository that gives sample codes for testing S1216F8 Skytrack GPS/GNSS module.
-I've bought a nameless GPS USB DATA LOGGER on ebay (ref: *SJ-5282-DL*).
-This GPS device outputs NMEA messages using a USB to serial port converter.
+This GPS device outputs NMEA messages which can be read in the PC using a USB to serial port converter.
 It also has the ability to store gps logs (date, position and speed) to its internal memory.
-To acces those gps logs, this device was sold with a proprietary software called *GPS Photo Tagger*, that only works on windows.
-My goal was to be able to access those logs using linux and Mac OS, in order to add gps data to my pictures.
-After some research, it appeared that this device was using a *Skytraq Venus 6 GPS* module (many other gps modules uses Skytraq Venus 6 module, so it might work with other devices as well).
 Skytraq uses a proprietary binary protocol to communicate with the module.
 This protocol is specified in two application notes:
 - [Binary Messages of Venus 6 GPS](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Sensors/GPS/AN0003_v1.4.19.pdf)